Be honest. You’re excited. You’d love to know how to monetize a website. But you’re also skeptical.

 Different online courses you can create

-- Text: Can be created form a series of pre-existing posts as mentioned.
+- Text: Can be created from a series of pre-existing posts as mentioned.

 - Video: Again, this can be created from a series of pre-shot videos.
 The problem is, whereas you can rewrite a post fairly quickly so the content is fresh, it might be harder to do this with a lot of videos.